Skip to content

 First off, just on a surface level, who wants to live in a building that's physically combusting, burning oil or gas in their basement?
 Totally dirty, gross, bad for the environment.
 Why would anybody want to do that when you can just heat the building with clean electricity?
 Plus, you can get electricity from a million different sources, whether it's wind, or solar, or nuclear, or whatever, it creates competition around the fuel source.

-So, why wouldn't buildings all go electric immediately?
+Why wouldn't buildings all go electric immediately?
 Well, there are some very core problems with electrification that nobody seems to want to talk about right now.
 And the most important one is cost.

-The cost of electrification in cold places is far higher than it is to use an efficient gas fired boiler.
 When it's 10 degrees outside, there's not a lot of heat outside to move inside.
-So that heat pump has to use a ton of electricity to get that little bit of heat inside.
+So that heat pump has to use a ton of electricity to get that little bit of heat inside the building.

 You're basically asking people to spend tens of millions of dollars to switch over to heat pumps, to then spend three times as much every month on their electric bill.
 It's just not practically going to happen.